Mutahar456/APIWEBSITE/README.md

 ## Deployment

-This application is deployed on GitHub and can be accessed at [https://yourusername.github.io/your-repo](https://yourusername.github.io/your-repo).
+This application is deployed on GitHub and can be accessed at [https://github.com/Mutahar456/APIWEBSITE](https://mutahar456.github.io/APIWEBSITE/).

-## Contributing

-Contributions to this project are welcome.
-If you'd like to contribute, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes.
-4. Test your changes thoroughly.
-5. Create a pull request to merge your changes into the main branch.

-## License

-This project is licensed under the MIT License.
-For details, please refer to the [LICENSE](LICENSE) file.

 Feel free to customize and extend this README to provide more specific information about your project and its deployment.